Acakua/ble-mesh-gradient-routing-nrf54/sample_description.rst

    :local:
    :depth: 2

-The Bluetooth® Mesh chat sample demonstrates how the mesh network can be used to facilitate communication between nodes by text, using the :ref:`bt_mesh_chat_client_model`.
+The Bluetooth® Mesh chat sample demonstrates how the mesh network can be used to facilitate communication between nodes by text, using the :ref:`bt_mesh_gradient_server_model`.

 Requirements
 ************